How JATENZO avoids Liver

 • Hypogonadotropic hypogonadism (congenital or acquired)

-Safety and efficacy of JATENZO in males less than 18 years old have not been established.
+Safety and efficacy of JATENZO in men with “age-related hypogonadism” and in males less than 18 years old have not been established.

 IMPORTANT SAFETY INFORMATION FOR JATENZO (testosterone undecanoate)